CEEJ987/CJ-s-Reading-Notes/201/Class01/README.md

 - **HTTP**- (HyperText Transfer Protocol) is an application protocol that defines a language for clients and servers to speak to each other.
 - **Component Files**- A website is made up of many different files (Ex.
 Parts of goods at the store)
   1. **Code Files**- Websites are built primarily from HTML, CSS, and JavaScript
-  2. **Aassets**- THis is a collective name for all the other stuff that makes up a  website (Ex.
+  2. **Assets**- THis is a collective name for all the other stuff that makes up a  website (Ex.
 Images, video, word document,and pdf's)

   ## What happens exactly!!